Hadith manuscripts: Princeton University Garrett no. 688H(ii)

 This is a manuscript of the twenty-first volume of a copy in 30 volumes.
 It is written in medium large script in black ink, with use of red for the word "hadsana" (حَدَّثَنَا).
 The headings are in a larger black script.
 It consists of 112 pages, 111 lines per page written on light cream glazed paper, with vertical chain lines (grouped by two and three) and laid lines visible.
 The Text is vocalized throughout.
 It was copied in Aleppo by Jaʻfar ibn Ismaʻīl ibn Aḥmad al-shahīr bi-Ibn Zafrah on 14 Dhu al-Hijjah 791 AH (12 December 1389 CE).
 A digital version of this manuscript is available online.

 Manuscript of Sahih Bukhari

 This is a Manuscript of Sahih Bukhari located in National Library of Israel.
 It contains part 11 of 30 parts the book is divided into.
-It dates to 1388-1397 CE (790-800 AH), compromising of 71 pages (16 × 21cm).
+It dates to 1388-1397 CE (790-800 AH), compromising of 71 pages (16 × 21 cm).
 A digital version of this manuscript is available online.